akuchling/all-sky/README.rst

 Polish the design

-Limit the user to selecting at most three images

-Display the legend for each image
+Puzzling failure when index.json is malformed

-Set the URL dynamically
+Set the URL dynamically to allow bookmarking

 License